alliecollins/capp-data-viz-static/README.md

-# capp-data-viz-static
+# capp-data-viz-dynamic
-Repository to submit final version of static portfolio for CAPP 30239
+Repository to submit final version of dynamic portfolio for CAPP 30239